-September 26 Event Sponsored by Montgomery College, Gaithersburg Book Festival, Montgomery County Public Libraries and Montgomery County Public Schools to Include Discussion of “Purple Hibiscus”
+September 26 Event Sponsored by Montgomery College, Gaithersburg Book Festival, Montgomery County Public Libraries, Montgomery County Public Schools and Maryland Humanities to Include Discussion of “Purple Hibiscus”

-Montgomery College, the Gaithersburg Book Festival, Montgomery County Public Libraries and Montgomery County Public Schools today announced that they will host “A Conversation with Chimamanda Ngozi Adichie,” the leading African writer of her generation.
+Montgomery College, the Gaithersburg Book Festival, Montgomery County Public Libraries and Montgomery County Public Schools today announced that they will host, in partnership with Maryland Humanities, “A Conversation with Chimamanda Ngozi Adichie,” the leading African writer of her generation.

 The event is part of One Maryland One Book, a program of Maryland Humanities that is designed to bring together diverse people in communities across the state through the shared experience of reading the same book.
 This year’s selection is Adichie’s debut, “Purple Hibiscus,” a novel about the emotional turmoil of adolescence, the powerful bonds of family, and the bright promise of freedom.